DigitalPasts/DigitalPasts.github.io/docs/projects.md

 <a href="https://www.assyriologie.uni-muenchen.de/personen/professoren/jimenez/index.html" target="_blank">Enrique Jiménez</a> (LMU Munich, Institut für Assyriologie und Hethitologie), Dr
 <a href="https://scholar.google.com/citations?user=zLuqh-0AAAAJ&hl=en" target="_blank">Ethan Fetaya</a> (Bar Ilan University, Faculty of Engineering).

-### Machine Translation of Akkadian

-Language is one of the biggest barriers between human cultures.
-But today, this barrier is getting smaller and smaller - no need to say more than "google translate" on that front.
-But what about low-resource languages, and ancient languages?
-We are currently developing a machine translation model for translating Akkadian into English.
-Most people have experienced by now that machine translation is far from perfect, even between modern languages.
-Nevertheless, it is still able to give a general understanding of a text at hand.
-Therefore, having such a tool at your fingertips will make instantly accessible millennia of cultural heritage and history.

-Collaborators: Prof.
-<a href="https://scholar.google.com/citations?user=xCYHonIAAAAJ&hl=en" target="_blank">Jonathan Berant</a> (Tel Aviv University, The Blavatnik School of Computer Science), Dr
-<a href="https://scholar.google.co.il/citations?user=PZVd2h8AAAAJ&hl=en" target="_blank">Omer Levy</a> (Tel Aviv University, The Blavatnik School of Computer Science).

 ### Metaphor Detection in Akkadian Letters

 Metaphor detection is a high-level semantic task that has only recently become a research interest in natural language processing (NLP) due to the abstract nature of the target object.
 This project seeks to develop a method for automatic metaphor detection in Akkadian, leveraging the insights of conceptual metaphor theory and frame semantics that are the basis for a number of large metaphor databases (such as UC Berkeley’s <a href="https://metanet.icsi.berkeley.edu/metanet/" target="_blank">MetaNet</a>).
 We work with the corpus of Neo-Assyrian letters, which is available in lemmatized form on ORACC and is written in a more colloquial style than royal inscriptions or administrative documents.
 Besides developing a new, richly-annotated set of Akkadian texts available for future use, this project hopes to show the value of cognitive linguistics to NLP research.